 The ban comes as a response to the increasing use of synthetic drugs across the streets of Britain.
 The most common form of NPS is synthetic cannabinoids.
 They are similar to cannabis in their chemical makeup, but they often have hallucinogenic compounds added that make them far more potent than marijuana.
 Before the "Psychoactive Substances Act of 2016" was introduced, a wide selection of NPS was freely available online and in head shops, off-licenses, and even petrol stations all over the UK.
 Now that it is a criminal offense to produce and supply NPS.

-Class B drugs and are illegal to have, give away or sell.
+Class B drugs are illegal to have, give away, or sell.
 Since May 2016, when the Psychoactive Substances Act came into effect, none of these drugs are legal to produce, supply, or import for human consumption.
 Synthetic cannabinoids that were made illegal under the Misuse of Drugs Act, are still covered by that legislation.
 All other psychoactive substances not currently covered by the Misuse of Drugs Act now fall under the Psychoactive Substances Act.
-Ob's driving while high on NPS is dangerous and illegal.
-Get caught driving under the influence of syntactic cannabinoids, and you are in trouble, you may receive a heavy fine, driving ban, or prison sentence.
+Obviously, driving while high on NPS is dangerous and illegal.
+Get caught driving under the influence of synthetic cannabinoids, and you are in trouble.
+You may receive a heavy fine, driving ban, or prison sentence.

 There is no safe way to use synthetic cannabis.
 Please don't use this drug, check out this documentary to see the impact of spice addiction in the UK.
 The stuff shown in this heartbreaking documentary is just the tip of the iceberg.